CrescentRR/GoARacle/README.md

 ## Plans

+-General bugfixes, in particular disabling functionality of the buttons after entering a report, possibly preventing the colors from changing when being clicked (not a bug but annoying).

+-3 strikes for anti-cheat.
+Have to differentiate from closing the window and not giving an answer, but that shouldn't be an issue.

 -Create executable file.
 Please if you know how to make one with all of the files please let me know.

 ## Changelog